 ToneGym

 For free solfege exercises, you can also try out ToneGym.
-Just like SoundGym this is an interactive and fun way of training your ears, learning music theory and improving your music skills.
+Like SoundGym, this is an interactive and fun way of training your ears, learning music theory and improving your music skills.
 You can train chord progressions, melodies,

 Also here you can interact with other musicians, ask them for help, connect and collaborate.